ztomaresUMD/tutorials/00_Intro/00_Intro.md

 - `ctrl + r`: Search through previous commands.

 > *Exercise*: In your home space, create a new directory called `fcc-ee`, and navigate to it.
 Print the full path of your current directory.

+## JupyterHub

+You can also access subMIT via JupyterHub, which provides a web-based interface to the cluster.
+You can access JupyterHub [https://submit.mit.edu/jupyter](https://submit.mit.edu/jupyter).
+Documentation for this can be found [in the subMIT User's Guide](https://submit.mit.edu/submit-users-guide/access.html#jupyterhub).

 ## VS Code